 j) Should it occur that the council, or duly delegated committee, does not accept any tender, quote or estimate, the work is not allocated and the council requires further pricing, provided that the specification does not change, no person shall be permitted to submit a later tender, estimate or quote who was present when the original decision-making process was being undertaken.

-[12.
-Payments under contracts for building or other construction works]
+12. Payments under contracts for building or other construction works

-[12.1.
-Payments on account of the contract sum shall be made within the time specified in the contract by the RFO upon authorised certificates of the architect or other consultants engaged to supervise the contract (subject to any percentage withholding as may be agreed in the particular contract).]
+12.1.
+Payments on account of the contract sum shall be made within the time specified in the contract by the RFO upon authorised certificates of the architect or other consultants engaged to supervise the contract (subject to any percentage withholding as may be agreed in the particular contract).

-[12.2.
+12.2.
 Where contracts provide for payment by instalments the RFO shall maintain a record of all such payments.
-In any case where it is estimated that the total cost of work carried out under a contract, excluding agreed variations, will exceed the contract sum of 5% or more a report shall be submitted to the council.]
+In any case where it is estimated that the total cost of work carried out under a contract, excluding agreed variations, will exceed the contract sum of 5% or more a report shall be submitted to the council.

-[12.3.
-Any variation to a contract or addition to or omission from a contract must be approved by the council and Clerk to the contractor in writing, the council being informed where the final cost is likely to exceed the financial provision.]
+12.3.
+Any variation to a contract or addition to or omission from a contract must be approved by the council and Clerk to the contractor in writing, the council being informed where the final cost is likely to exceed the financial provision.

-[13.
-Stores and equipment]

-[13.1.
-The officer in charge of each section shall be responsible for the care and custody of stores and equipment in that section.]

-[13.2.
-Delivery notes shall be obtained in respect of all goods received into store or otherwise delivered and goods must be checked as to order and quality at the time delivery is made.]

-[13.3.
-Stocks shall be kept at the minimum levels consistent with operational requirements.]

-[13.4.
-The RFO shall be responsible for periodic checks of stocks and stores at least annually.]

 14. Assets, properties and estates

 14.1.
 The Clerk shall make appropriate arrangements for the custody of all title deeds and Land Registry Certificates of properties held by the council.
 The RFO shall ensure a record is maintained of all properties held by the council, recording the location, extent, plan, reference, purchase details, nature of the interest, tenancies granted, rents payable and purpose for which held in accordance with Accounts and Audit Regulations.

 14.2.
-No tangible moveable property shall be purchased or otherwise acquired, sold, leased or otherwise disposed of, without the authority of the council, together with any other consents required by law, save where the estimated value of any one item of tangible movable property does not exceed [£250].
+No tangible moveable property shall be purchased or otherwise acquired, sold, leased or otherwise disposed of, without the authority of the council, together with any other consents required by law, save where the estimated value of any one item of tangible movable property does not exceed £250.

 14.3.
 No real property (interests in land) shall be sold, leased or otherwise disposed of without the authority of the council, together with any other consents required by law.
 In each case a report in writing shall be provided to council in respect of valuation and surveyed condition of the property (including matters such as planning permissions and covenants) together with a proper business case (including an adequate level of consultation with the electorate).